 Chino requests that DFS's cross-motion to dismiss be held in abeyance pending resolution of his request for limited discovery.
 There are no legitimate grounds for this request.
-DFS submitted a dispositive motion in April 2016 seeking to dismiss the petition under Rule 3211(a)(7) and Section 7804 of the CPLR for lack of standing and failure to state a claim upon which relief can be granted.
-(See Resps.'
-Cross-Mot.
-Br.)
+DFS filed a dispositive motion in June 2017 seeking to dismiss the amended petition under Rule 3211(a)(7) and Section 7804 of the CPLR for lack of standing and failure to state a claim upon which relief can be granted.
+See DFS's Cross-Mot.
+Br.
 If DFS prevails on that motion, it would fully resolve this litigation.

-Courts have recognized that mere hope that pre-trial discovery will yield helpful information will not forestall the determination of a motion under CPLR § 3211.
+Under CPLR 3214(b), all discovery is automatically stayed pending resolution of a dispositive motion to dismiss.
+See 7 Weinstein-Korn-Miller, N.Y.
+Civil Practice § 3214.02 (explaining that CPLR 3214(b) is designed to prevent unnecessary discovery after a CPLR 3211 motion is made).
+In this vein, courts have recognized that a plaintiff's mere hope that pre-trial discovery will yield helpful information will not forestall the determination of a motion under CPLR 3211.
 See Cracolici v.
 Shah, 127 A.D.3d 413, 413 (1st Dep't 2015).
 This reasoning holds especially true here given the judiciary's interest in the prompt and efficient resolution of summary proceedings under Article 78.